lozzahax/lozzax-docs-gitbook/products-built-on-oxen/session/README.md

 ## Register a Session name

 Looking to register a permanent name for your Session ID?
-Head over to [Using Oxen Name Service](../../using-the-oxen-blockchain/using-oxen-name-system.md).
+Head over to [Using Lozzax Name Service](../../using-the-lozzax-blockchain/using-lozzax-name-system.md).